-As its bright orange color would suggest, pumpkin provides a healthy dose of vitamin A in the form of beta-carotene.
-Vitamin A is essential for vision, immunity, proper growth, healing, and antioxidant properties.
-One cup of pumpkin contains 257% of the daily value (DV) of vitamin A.
+As its bright orange color suggests, pumpkin provides a healthy dose of vitamin A in the form of beta-carotene.
+Vitamin A supports vision, immunity, and proper growth and healing.
+One cup of boiled pumpkin supplies 78% of the daily value (DV) of vitamin A.

 Pumpkin also promotes healthy eyes through the phytochemicals lutein and zeaxanthin it contains.

 Pumpkin packs an impressive potassium punch: 564 mg in one cup of boiled pumpkin.
 That's as much as a medium banana!

 Nutritional benefits don't stop with pumpkin pulp.
 Whole pumpkin seeds come packed with essential nutrients, including magnesium and potassium.
 Pepitas (shelled pumpkin seeds) are equally nutritious.